devopsgroup-io/catapult/README.md

 # Catapult #
 <img src="https://cdn.rawgit.com/devopsgroup-io/catapult/master/repositories/apache/_default_/svg/catapult.svg" alt="Catapult" width="200">

-Catapult defines a best-practice infrastructure so you don't have to - it also aligns with Agile methodologies, like Scrum, to afford you everything you need to develop, deploy, and maintain a website with ease.
+Catapult defines a best-practice infrastructure and release management workflow, saving you thousands of engineering hours - it also aligns with Agile methodologies, like Scrum, to afford you everything you need to develop, deploy, and maintain a website with ease.

 <img src="https://cdn.rawgit.com/devopsgroup-io/catapult/master/catapult/installers/images/catapult_infrastructure.png" alt="Catapult Infrastructure">